All the Tory MPs in the race to replace Boris Johnson as leader so far

 Tom Tugendhat

-Tory MP Tom Tugendhat wasted little time in declaring his intention to enter the race, declaring his interntions the day after Mr Johnson quit.
+Tory MP Tom Tugendhat wasted little time in declaring his intention to enter the race, declaring his intentions the day after Mr Johnson quit.

 Writing in the Daily Telegraph, Mr Tugendhat, 49, said: “I am putting together a broad coalition of colleagues that will bring new energy and ideas to government and, finally, to bridge the Brexit divide that has dominated our recent history.